visgl/deck.gl/docs/api-reference/arcgis/overview.md

 This function can be used to load any module that ships with the ArcGIS API for JavaScript, plus an additional `arcGIS` module that acts as an interface between deck.gl and ArcGIS.

-2D integration with `MapView` is supported by the [DeckLayer](/docs/api-reference/deck-layer.md) class.
+2D integration with `MapView` is supported by the [DeckLayer](/docs/api-reference/arcgis/deck-layer.md) class.

-3D integration with `SceneView` is supported by the [DeckRenderer](/docs/api-reference/deck-renderer.md) class.
+3D integration with `SceneView` is experimental: see the [DeckRenderer](/docs/api-reference/arcgis/deck-renderer.md) class.

 ## Installation